October 24, 2018

 In-kind support provided by Freedom Solar Power; Prentice Cultural; and Jayson H. Seidman

-Special thanks to Ben Barwise; The Big Bend Sentinel; Vicente Celis; Brent Charlesworth; The Chinati Foundation; Andy Cope; Alice Hackney; Craig Hawker; Louise Hayward; Judd Foundation; Emma Gifford-Mead; Robert Potts; Stephen Rabourn; Gryphon Rue; Alex Seyer; Marfa Public Radio; Marfa Solar System; and Leo Villareal.
+Special thanks to Ben Barwise; The Big Bend Sentinel; Michael Camacho; Joe Cashiola; Ross Cashiola; Vicente Celis; Brent Charlesworth; The Chinati Foundation; Andy Cope; Matt Grant; Alice Hackney; Craig Hawker; Louise Hayward; Judd Foundation; Emma Gifford-Mead; Robert Potts; Stephen Rabourn; Gryphon Rue; Alex Seyer; Mirza’s studio; Marfa Public Radio; Marfa Solar System; Leo Villareal; and Mac White.
 Ballroom Marfa is grateful for the continued support of our Board of Trustees, Ballroom Marfa members, and the community of Marfa and Far West Texas.